San Francisco Bay PCBs TMDL Project

 Fish Consumption Risk Reduction Activities

 Both the Watershed Permit and Municipal Regional Permit require dischargers to undertake a program to reduce the public health impacts of exposure to PCBs and mercury in San Francisco Bay fish.
-The dischargers are jointly funding the California Department of Public Health to lead efforts to engage stakeholders, such as local agencies, tribes, and community groups, in improving communication to the public about how to reduce their exposure to PCBs and mercury from consuming SF Bay fish.
-Further information can be found here: San Francisco Bay Fish Project.
+The dischargers contributed funding to the San Francisco Bay Fish Project in which the California Department of Public Health engaged stakeholders, such as local agencies, tribes, and community groups, in improving communication to the public about how to reduce their exposure to PCBs and mercury from consuming SF Bay fish.
+The Project's final report was completed in 2012.

 Ongoing Monitoring of Fish and the Bay